Every evaluated action across the Constitutional Evaluation Engine. Filter, sort, and dive into the evidence.

 Creates Major Structural Change — This changes the legal landscape — creates a new regime, overturns precedent, or establishes new doctrine.

-All 5 constitutional principles have been scored for this action.Supreme Court RulingSupreme Court Ruling: decision by the highest court of the United States.JudicialJudicial Branch: ruled on by a court.CORECORE: This action is a direct constitutional act — it directly creates or changes government power.Major impact weightApr 14, 2026
+All 5 constitutional principles have been scored for this action.BillBill: proposed law introduced in Congress.LegislativeLegislative Branch: passed by Congress (House or Senate).CORECORE: This action is a direct constitutional act — it directly creates or changes government power.Major impact weightApr 19, 2026

 0.00